 Your Letters: End Time Nigh; Guns And Doctors

-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 Many listeners like Lawrence Farris(ph) of Three Rivers, Michigan, said the group wasn't worthy of any news coverage.
 I'm a Presbyterian minister, he writes, and I'm concerned that spending time on such a group comes at the cost of reporting on the valuable work grounded in traditional historic Christian ethics.
 Giving credence to the May 21 folks contributes to the trivialization of religion as a category of intellectual reflection and social change.

-Also last week, NPR's Greg Allen reported that Florida is expected to be the first state to ban doctors from asking their patients if they own a gun.
+SIMON: Also last week, NPR's Greg Allen reported that Florida is expected to be the first state to ban doctors from asking their patients if they own a gun.
 We received strong reaction from all sides of the debate.

-And we spoke with Shania Twain about her new memoir, "From This Moment On," which includes accounts of growing up with an abusive father.
+SIMON: And we spoke with Shania Twain about her new memoir, "From This Moment On," which includes accounts of growing up with an abusive father.

-We welcome your comments.
+SIMON: We welcome your comments.
 Go to npr.org and click on the Contact Us link.
 You can also post a comment on Facebook or Twitter @nprweekend.
 You can send me a tweet @nprscottsimon.

-Ms. TWAIN: (Singing) From this moment, I will love you...
+TWAIN: (Singing) From this moment, I will love you...

-Unidentified Man: I will love you.
+SIMON: I will love you.

-Ms. TWAIN: (Singing) ...as long as I live from this moment on.
+TWAIN: (Singing) ...as long as I live from this moment on.

 SIMON: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.